-Wearable action cameras will let you capture excitement-packed footage in a way that's simply impossible with a conventional standalone camera.
-Whether you're looking for incredible slow-mo shots or awe-inspiring time-lapse, a decent action cam makes it all easy.
+Wearable action cameras will let you capture excitement-packed footage in a way that's simply impossible with a conventional standalone cam.
+Whether you're looking for incredible slow-mo shots or an awe-inspiring time-lapse, a decent action cam makes it all easy.

-Now we're not saying you have to recreate something as jaw-dropping as Felix Baumgartner's space jump or backflipping over a canyon on your bike, but if a cycle around the park is about as extreme as you like to get, then you can at least make sure that you're set up properly to nab some decent footage.
+Now, we're not saying you have to recreate something as jaw-dropping as Felix Baumgartner's space jump or backflipping over a canyon on your bike, but if a cycle around the park is about as extreme as you like to get, then you can at least make sure that you're set up properly to nab some footage.

 And once you've picked up a device, you're going to want to learn how to make the most of it.
 Well, luckily for you, we've rounded up some top tips for great action cam videos to help you along the way.

 Action cameras tend to have very wide angle lenses to pack in as much activity and scenery as possible.
 When shooting at 1080p, the latest GoPro offers wide, medium or narrow fields of view - we reckon the narrow or medium options are best as the lens is so wide anyway, and the extra-wide setting tends to result in a 'barrel effect' with lots of distortion around the edges.

 You'll also need to think about the physical angle you want for your shot – POV (point of view) or anything that you wouldn't be able to see normally is best here.
 Speaking of which, check out the video above when country rocker Brad Paisley grabbed a GoPro from the crowd and played slide guitar with it.
 If you're setting up a shot where the camera will be static, use any natural light to your advantage, whether that's highlighting the object you're filming, or creating shadows and silhouettes.